jzhvymetal/CoDeSys_Addons/FB_TONR/README.md

-CoDeSys Function Block for reatain on timer
+CoDeSys Function Block for retain on timer

 Copy the provided Function Block (FB) from the supplied program into the required program.